jspuij/TwokaB/README.md

 ### The Webview Originally Known as BlazorWebView.

-Update: I'll be working with MS to get TwokaB merged into the new BlazorWebView that will be part of the [Mobile Blazor Bindings](https://github.com/xamarin/MobileBlazorBindings).
+**Update:** I'll be working with Eilon Lipton from MS to get TwokaB merged into the new BlazorWebView that will be part of the [Mobile Blazor Bindings](https://github.com/xamarin/MobileBlazorBindings).
+Preview4 has been released with most of the functionality of this BlazorWebView: https://devblogs.microsoft.com/aspnet/hybrid-blazor-mobile-blazor-bindings-july-update/
+We are working to get Static Assets with RCL support in MobileBlazorBindings next.
 Stay tuned for updates.

 Blazor traditionally runs on .NET Core for Server-side Blazor and runs the Mono runtime on WebAssembly inside the browser for Client-side Blazor.
 For desktop and mobile applications, this is cumbersome, as it requires a bundled web